NamJeongkuk/ref_main/.github/ISSUE_TEMPLATE/design-ticket.md

 - [ ] Create implementation ticket and add link(s) to this ticket

 **Logic Replaced**
 If applicable, describe which logic this design would replace.
-Please include any relevant information about the old logic including names,ticket numbers, and parametric information.
+Please include any relevant information about the old logic including names, ticket numbers, and parametric information.

 **Link to requirement(s):**
 Link to requirements in Confluence <add link here>